satsumalab/site/content/authors/mou-cheng-xu/_index.md

 email: ""
 ---

-University College London i4health PhD Student.
-Centre for Medical Image Computing.
+PhD Student at UCL Centre for Medical Image Computing and GlaxoSmithKline (GSK).
 Interested in healthcare AI and food.